retroryan/agriculture-agent/04-mcp-architecture/README.md

 This module introduces the Model Context Protocol (MCP) paradigm and demonstrates a foundational step towards distributed AI systems.
 The Model Context Protocol (MCP) represents a paradigm shift in how AI agents interact with tools and external systems.
 Instead of tightly coupling tool implementations within the agent code, MCP enables a distributed architecture where tools run as independent servers that agents can discover and use dynamically.

-**Important Note**: This implementation demonstrates core MCP concepts but is a stepping stone towards the full MCP vision.
-A complete production-ready MCP system would require additional components like service discovery, advanced error handling, authentication, monitoring, and more sophisticated deployment patterns.
+**Important Note**: This implementation demonstrates core MCP concepts and builds a solid architectural foundation for real-world AI agent applications.
+A complete enterprise MCP system would require additional components like service discovery, advanced error handling, authentication, monitoring, and more sophisticated deployment patterns.

 ## Quick Start